dan-behar/isFraud-Competition/README.md

 # isFraud-Competition

 The goal of the project is to select and create the best prediction algorithm to predict whether a certain transaction is fraudulent or not.
-This is the first projecto of Machine Learning Models course.
+This is the first project of Machine Learning Models course.

 #### Structure of the notebook:
 * `Libraries`: Includes a briefly description of where they were used in the process